Skip To Content

 Manage and visualize oriented imagery

-Oriented Imagery from Esri solves that problem, providing a solution for managing, visualizing, and exploring imagery that's taken from any angle.
+Oriented imagery from Esri solves that problem, providing a solution for managing, visualizing, and exploring imagery that's taken from any angle.

 Collections of oriented images can be accessed and explored in three ways: the Oriented Imagery add-in for ArcGIS Pro, a sample web viewer hosted by Esri, or a web app created using the Oriented Imagery widget for ArcGIS Experience Builder.
-In both the desktop and web experiences, users select an oriented imagery catalog, click a location of interest on the map, then explore any available oriented images that depict the selected point in the inset viewer.
+In both the desktop and web experiences, you can select an oriented imagery catalog, click a location of interest on the map, and explore any available oriented images that depict the selected point in the inset viewer.
 As you pan and zoom in the oriented image, see the camera's field of view dynamically updated on the map.

-The viewer also includes:
+The viewer also includes the following:

 • Spatial navigation tools designed to work with oriented imagery